-ABSTUDY debt recovery decisions are made under the provisions of the Student Assistance Act 1973http://www.comlaw.gov.au/.
-Recipients who are dissatisfied with a debt recovery decision may apply for a review of the decision by Centrelink.
+ABSTUDY debt recovery decisions are made under the provisions of the Student Assistance Act 1973.
+Customers who are dissatisfied with a debt recovery decision may apply for a review of the decision by Centrelink.

 There is a 3-month time limit for requesting reviews under the Student Assistance Act 1973.